What is a frozen shoulder?

 But other conditions can also cause stiffness and pain in the shoulder, so how do we know when it’s frozen?
 The real differentiator is that in a frozen shoulder, you lose the passive range of movement (ie when a doctor or therapist moves the arm for you while you relax your muscles) as well as the active range (which is when you can’t move it by yourself, which isn’t very uncommon in any condition that hurts!)
 We will often take an MRI scan of a shoulder that seems to be frozen, but that’s more about ruling out other structural problems that might be mimicking adhesive capsulitis, such as a torn rotator cuff, a torn cartilage, or a bone issue such as an unhealed fracture or a tumour.

-What are the stages of frozen shoulder?
+What are the frozen shoulder stages?

 We often talk about there being three stages to a frozen shoulder, and rather aptly they are: freezing, frozen, and thawing!